-What began with Azul y Oro—Chef Ricardo Muñoz Zurita’s high-end university “refectory”—is now a four-restaurant group famed for an almost museum-like reverence for traditional Mexican cooking in all its infinite variety.
-The downtown iteration, called Azul Histórico, is a gorgeous space in the courtyard of an 18th-century palace (once inhabited by descendants of the Emperor Moctezuma) and is now one of the Centro’s most sought-after tables, terribly romantic beneath its tree-and candlelight canopy.
+What began with Azul y Oro—chef Ricardo Muñoz Zurita’s high-end university “refectory”—is now a multi-restaurant group famed for an almost museum-like reverence for traditional Mexican cooking in all its infinite variety.
+The downtown iteration, called Azul Histórico, is a gorgeous space in the courtyard of a 17th-century colonial palace (once inhabited by descendants of the Emperor Montezuma) and is now one of the Centro’s most sought-after tables, terribly romantic beneath its tree-and-candlelight canopy.
 Menus are seasonal and themed—often focusing on cuisine from Mexico’s regions and states—and are sure to present some delicacies even most Mexicans never knew before.
-Ask questions and swing just beyond the comfort zone.
+Ask questions and swing just beyond your comfort zone.
 Out-of-towners and locals alike love the flair with which dishes emerge from the kitchen, in extravagant, eye-catching Mexican pottery.